KenDickey/Small/RuntimeModel.md

 Lookup takes an object, the receiver, and a selector and finds either the requisite method or substitutes a DNU.

-Decision: Debug: Reserve a temp reg for selector or recover from method?
+[Decision: Debug: Reserve a temp reg for selector or recover from method?]

 Registers reserved for method lookup..
+- A0=Receiver
+- temp0 for Selector?

-[A0=receiver; temp0 for Selector?; other temps for hash & dict lookup?
-TBD]
+- other temps for hash & dict lookup?
+TBD

 ## PICs